People

 lepisto

-Ella Lepistö | Researcher (sociology)
+Ella Lepistö | Doctoral Researcher (sociology)

-Ella Lepistö works as a researcher and substitute project coordinator in the WasteMatters project.
+Ella Lepistö works as a Doctoral Researcher in the WasteMatters project.
 She has a master’s degree from Tampere University, where her main subject was sociology.
 In her master’s thesis, she studied trash activism in Finland, focusing especially on how the phenomenon reveals an alternative relationship with waste, that is based more on open and corporeal encounters than on external morality.
 In her doctoral thesis, she continues to explore the affective, aesthetic, and embodied dimensions of human-waste-relations.
 In her research, Ella is especially interested in posthuman perspectives and finds waste an endlessly fruitful perspective for research settings that go beyond the human, providing insights into how the material remains of our contemporary lifestyle impact and intersect with various forms of life and more-than-human worlds.

 Email: ella.lepisto@tuni.fi